Last Updated: May 2026

 Battle of Bennington Monument

-This is a beautiful town with plenty of well maintained older homes.
-There are a number of outlet stores.
-We only stopped at Orvis.
-We don’t have enough room in the RV for more clothes.
-The jeep needed gas.
-The service station was full service.
-Amazing!
+A beautiful town with well-maintained older homes and a handful of outlet stores.
+We only stopped at Orvis — we simply don’t have room in the RV for more clothes.
+The Jeep needed gas and the service station was full service.
+We hadn’t seen that in quite a while.

-The property is beautiful and it has a very large cemetery with dates back to the 1700’s.
-Robert Frost, the American poet, is buried here.
-He is quoted as saying “In three words I can sum up everything I’ve learned about life: it goes on”.
+The church grounds are beautiful, with a large cemetery containing graves dating back to the 1700s.
+Robert Frost, one of America’s most celebrated poets, is buried here.
+He is quoted: “In three words I can sum up everything I’ve learned about life: it goes on.”

 The Tap House